-Picture this: it’s New York Fashion Week, always surrounded by a ton of excitement and frenzied press, celebrities swarming in their droves to see and be seen at this highly prestigious fashion event.
-All eyes are on the catwalk as the first ever runway model in a wheelchair at New York Fashion Week strutted her stuff.
+Picture this: it’s New York Fashion Week, an event surrounded by excitement and frenzied press, celebrities swarming in their droves to see and be seen at this highly prestigious fashion event.
+All eyes are on the catwalk as the first ever runway model in a wheelchair at New York Fashion Week strut her stuff.

 So I decided to create one.
 I started to speak out on these rarely talked about subject.
 I wanted to be seen as a public voice, a strong, independent woman, representing disabled women.

-But it’s not all about the glamour; I wanted to show that disabled people can be intelligent as well as beautiful and sexy.
-I have a Ph.D in clinical psychology, and so I like to mix this with popular culture to entice people to listen and to open their minds.
+But it’s not all about the glamour; I wanted to show that disabled people can be intelligent as well.
+I have a PhD in clinical psychology, and so I like to mix this with popular culture to entice people to listen and to open their minds.

 Then, a very thrilling moment occurred that would help to catapult this aim into the spotlight.
 Fashion designer Carrie Hammer asked me to be a model in her runway show.
 She decided to use ‘role’ models instead of the traditional runway models, and was featuring entrepreneurs, CEOs, and other business executives.

 Being in hair and makeup on the day of the show I felt like every other model there and I thought; “this is how it should be.”
 After the audience was seated and the DJ was playing, I turned my wheelchair onto that runway and new that this would be the moment when I could change the world for the better for people with disabilities.

 Empowered by that thought and the millions of camera flashes from the press and the applause, I worked that runway like it’s never been worked before.